-There is compelling evidence from a number of studies suggesting Type 2 diabetes may be managed by CGM usage on non-consecutive days, leading to clinically significant outcomes.
+There is compelling evidence from a number of studies suggesting Type 2 diabetes may be managed by CGM usage on non consecutive days, leading to clinically significant outcomes.

-sugarBEAT[®] is ideally positioned to cater for the Type 2 Diabetic population given it allows monitoring on non-consecutive days, making it an affordable solution.
+sugarBEAT® is ideally positioned to cater for the Type 2 Diabetic population given it allows monitoring on non consecutive days, making it an affordable solution.

-sugarBEAT[®] accuracy is comparable to at least one major incumbent invasive CGM.
+sugarBEAT® accuracy in real life use appears comparable to at least one major incumbent invasive CGM (as per the example given).

-Examples of sugarBEAT® profiles
+Examples of sugarBEAT® Profiles